sjohann81/urest/README.md

 - ACK_TIMEOUT: 2 s
 - MAX_RETRANSMIT: 3

-Transmission is performed by single messages (unsolicited / non-confimable) or request/response pairs.
+Transmission is performed by single messages (unsolicited / non-confirmable) or request/response pairs.
 Retransmission is performed using timeout and exponential back-off.
 A transmission is controlled by the initiator following a two-message protocol:

 - Initiator performs a request (REQ) operation (or partial request)
 - Responder acknowledges the reception with an (ACK) operation (without any content) or acknowledges and returns data.